 The Housing Site Brief within the Local Plan sets out that a minimum housing net density of 34 dwellings per hectare should be achieved.

-The net density of this phase is approximately 32 dwellings per hectare.
+The net density of this phase is approximately 37 dwellings per hectare.
 The density of the site has been calculated excluding the area of public open space in the northern corner and SuDs feature.
-The housing density was required to be reduced from the original submission and following a design review to achieve a better quality scheme.

-The development proposes 206 houses, 38 of which are classified as affordable.
+The development proposes 217 houses, 40 of which are classified as affordable.
 The overall breakdown of housing mix is as follows:

-- Affordable Rent: 4 x 1 Bedroom and 6 x 2 Bedroom. - Shared Ownership: 3 x 2 Bedroom and 7 x Bedroom. - Discount Market Sale: 18 x 3 Bedroom. - Private Sale: 9 x 2 Bedroom, 112 x 3 Bedroom and 47 x 4 Bedroom
+- Affordable Rent: 4 x 1 Bedroom and 6 x 2 Bedroom. - Shared Ownership: 3 x 2 Bedroom and 7 x 3 Bedroom. - Discount Market Sale: 20 x 3 Bedroom. - Private Sale: 14 x 2 Bedroom, 106 x 3 Bedroom and 57 x 4 Bedroom